ENTP: Encoder-only Next Token Prediction: RASP Algorithms

 Inspired by the different computational models of encoder-only and decoder-only Transformers, we characterize the causal sequence functions learnable by encoders and decoders based on their required computational complexity.
 We give an informal comparison of encoders and decoders in terms of their required time and space complexities --- both over the entire sequence and for each additional token.
-Using the ``gap'' between the complexity of encoders and decoders, we propose the \textbf{Triplet-Counting} task, which is feasible for an encoder but challenging for a decoder due to its limited computation complexity.
+We propose $\operatorname{Count3}$, which is closely related to $\operatorname{Match3}$ \citep{tf-limitations}, to highlight the ``gap'' between the complexity of encoders and decoders. $\operatorname{Count3}$ is feasible for an encoder but challenging for a decoder due to its limited computation complexity.

-\paragraph{Time Complexity Comparison.} Because an encoder has to compute $O(n^2)$ attention scores from scratch for each token, it takes $O(n^2)$ time to generate each token.
+\paragraph{Time Complexity Comparison.} Decoder-only Transformers, using KV-Cache, take $O(n)$ time to generate each token, and $O(n^2)$ time to generate an entire sequence.
+Because an ENTP has to compute the entire attention matrix for every token, it takes $O(n^2)$ time to generate each token.
 Thus, it takes $O(n^3)$ time to generate the entire sequence.
-We could generate tokens similarly using a decoder.
-However, due to causality, we can cache the previous keys and values~\citep{kv_cache}, allowing token generation in $O(n)$ time and sequence generation in $O(n^2)$ time.
-Given the gap in time complexity between encoders and decoders over an entire sequence ($O(n^3)$ vs.~$O(n^2)$), this suggests that any causal function that can be expressed by an encoder requiring $\omega(n^2)$ time cannot be efficiently expressed by a decoder.
+While this implies that ENTP is more compute-intensive (i.e., ENTP will be slower than decoder-only Transformer), this also implies that ENTP can express more compute-intensive functions than decoders.
+Specifically, since the total amount of compute that decoders use for generating n tokens is $O(n^2)$, they cannot run any algorithm whose runtime is $\omega(n^2)$ (strictly greater than quadratic time).

-\paragraph{Space Complexity Comparison.} Both encoder-only and decoder-decoder use $O(n)$ space complexity to generate an entire sequence.
+\paragraph{Space Complexity Comparison.} Both encoder-only and decoder-only use $O(n)$ space complexity to generate an entire sequence.
 Although the standard implementation of attention uses $O(n^2)$ space, attention can be implemented using only $O(n)$ space.
-For details of algorithmic implementations of attention using $O(n)$ memory, refer to \Cref{alg:linear-memory-attn} in the appendix.
+For details of algorithmic implementation of attention using constant space per token, refer to \Cref{alg:linear-memory-attn} in the appendix.
 Thus, we need a more detailed approach to find a difference between the space complexity of the two models.

 Towards this end, we classify memory used for the computation over the current token as either precomputed or additional.
 Precomputed memory stores values from computation over past tokens.
 Values stored in precomputed memory \emph{persist}, and are used for computation over current and future tokens, e.g.~the keys and values of previous tokens for a decoder.
 Additional memory stores values that depend on the current token, e.g.~keys and values of the current token.